filiperomero2/identifier_app/README.md

 ## Instalation

-To make the pipeline available, clone the github repo, and create a conda environment from the environment file available:
+To make the pipeline available, clone the github repo, and create a conda environment from the file available:

     git clone link
     cd link